wolffles/Nebrary/README.md

 TV show Library on the Net

 ## description
-TV show discovery web app using the [open-source Movie Database] API(https://www.themoviedb.org/documentation/api). built using Express, React, and Node.
+TV show discovery web app using the [open-source Movie Database] API(https://www.themoviedb.org/documentation/api).
+Built using Express, React, and Node.

 ### Practical take home assignment
 * A Potential employer has given me a assignment to create an application using their movies/Tv shows API to create a browsable tv show database, similar to a Netflix or Hulu minus the streaming.
 The api doesn't provide actual videos.
 I just needed a popular show page, and the ability to navigate through the selections, search, or select a show to see more information.